Rain Wild Chronicles: Background

 Hobb said that in writing about dragons, she was motivated by a "what-if" scenario: "What if the human race had to contend with another set of intelligent beings, ones that would compete with them for territory [...]
 What if they didn't respect our claims to own things any more than we respected the claims of elephants or wolves or – dare I say it? – indigenous, so-called primitive people?"
-She originally conceived the story as a single, standalone book, but due to its length, it was published as two volumes: Dragon Keeper (2009) and Dragon Haven (2010).
-Hobb then planned to write one more title in the same setting, but a similar issue occurred with its length, resulting in the release of two further entries, City of Dragons (2012) and Blood of Dragons (2013).
+She originally conceived the story as a single, standalone book.
+However, to its length, it was published as two volumes: Dragon Keeper (2009) and Dragon Haven (2010).
+Hobb then planned to write one more title in the same setting.
+A similar issue occurred with its length, which resulted in the release of two further entries, City of Dragons (2012) and Blood of Dragons (2013).
 All four books were published by HarperCollins Voyager in the UK, with covers illustrated by Jackie Morris.
 The series is variously titled as the Rain Wild Chronicles and the Rain Wilds Chronicles.

 Plot

-The series is set in the Rain Wilds, a forested region where people live in houses built in the branches of trees.
-Below the trees runs the Rain Wild river, whose acidic waters make the region inhospitable; disfigurement and scaly skin are commonly experienced by the residents of the region.
-As the series begins, a set of dragon eggs given to the people hatch, but the dragons turn out to be stunted, with ill-formed wings, and are unable to fly.
-A group of dragon keepers is tasked with transporting the eggs to a mythical, long-lost city: Kelsingra, the ancient home of dragons and their servants, the Elderlings.
+The "Rain Wild Chronicles" is set in the Rain Wilds, an inhospitable swampy region encompassing the Rain Wild River.
+After centuries, following the disappearance of the Dragons and their Keepers, the Elderlings, together with their Magic, the Rain Wild River has become polluted, turning the waters acidic and deadly to the people of the Rain Wilds Forests.
+The river and its many tributaries have flooded, overflowing the previously fertile meadows and ancient forests, which are now a poisonous boggy swamp.
+The deadly acidic waters have forced the Rain Wild people to rebuild their cities and towns into the upper branches of the ancient monolithic trees of the Rain Wild Forests.

+Sadly, the poisoned environment now afflicts many of the Rain Wilders with dragon-like disfigurement, including scales and claws, and very short lifespans.
+The newborn are particularly afflicted, and these babies are often abandoned to the forests at birth and left to die, in a supposed act of mercy.